davirieser/perf-oriented-dev/exercises/12/solution.md

 Cachegrind measures the amount of operations a program has to do instead of how long the program takes to get more reliable results.
 Using `cg_annotate` you can display the results.
+It also shows the lines which are the hottest which is pretty cool, but is really verbose and will thus be omitted from the output here.

 ###### Naive